Using the Keto Diet for Weight Loss: The Definitive Guide (2019)

 Although most of the cells in your body can use other sources as fuel such as fat and protein, which shows that carbs are not needed in excess… or at all.

-So, Putting your body in ketosis forces it to use the fat and protein you are consuming as its primary source of energy, which helps you lose fat more effectively.
+So, Putting your body in ketosis, whether through the diet or through ketogenic pills, forces it to use the fat and protein you are consuming as its primary source of energy, which helps you lose fat more effectively.
 The main problem here is not the keto diet itself, but people not being aware of how many carbs they’re eating and how to avoid making that mistake.

 You may be eating carbs without realizing it.
 A lot of carbs are hidden in unexpecting foods such as dairy, nuts, and starchy vegetables such as corn and peas.
 While these foods are all approved by the keto diet, this gives us an example of why you should not take advantage of the leniency of the diet.